 - Cancel credit cards so payments do not continue for services and other monthly payments

-The state of Washington published a checklist of what to do after a death occurs that may be useful in any state to help you make your own list.
-You can also read more details about what to do after someone dies.
+Legal Voice in the state of Washington published a checklist of what to do after a death occurs that may be useful in any state to help you make your own list.

 What if someone dies in another country?